Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 Since for the censored subjects the death event could not be observed, the type of censorship is called right censoring which is the most common one in survival analysis.
 As opposed to this there is left censoring in case the birth event could not be observed.

-The first reason for censored cases regarding the use case are loans that have not matured yet and did not experience default by this time at the the moment of data gathering.
+The first reason for censored cases regarding the use case are loans that have not matured yet and did not experience default at the moment of data gathering.

 The second reason for censorship refers to loans that did not experience the event of default but the event of early repayment.
 With this the loan is paid off which results in the end of observation for this loan.
 This kind of censoring is used in models with one event of interest [7].